Meat in your diet

 Processed meat refers to meat that has been preserved by smoking, curing, salting or adding preservatives.
 This includes sausages, bacon, ham, salami and pâtés.

 If you currently eat more than 90g (cooked weight) of red or processed meat a day, the Department of Health and Social Care advises that you cut down to 70g.

 90g is equivalent to around 3 thinly cut slices of beef, lamb or pork, where each slice is about the size of half a piece of sliced bread.
 A cooked breakfast containing 2 typical British sausages and 2 rashers of bacon is equivalent to 130g.

 For more information, read Red meat and the risk of bowel cancer.

 Storing meat safely

 It's important to store and prepare meat safely to stop bacteria from spreading and to avoid food poisoning:

-- store raw meat or raw poultry in clean sealed containers on the bottom shelf of the fridge, so the meat can't touch or drip onto other food
+- store raw meat or raw poultry in clean sealed containers on the bottom shelf of the fridge, so the meat cannot touch or drip onto other food

-- follow any storage instructions on the label and don't eat meat after its "use by" date
+- follow any storage instructions on the label and do not eat meat after its "use by" date

 - if you cook meat that you're not going to eat straight away, cool it as quickly as possible and then put it in the fridge or freezer – remember to keep cooked meat separate from raw meat and only reheat cooked meat once

 - always thoroughly clean plates, utensils, surfaces and hands straight away after they have touched raw or thawing meat using warm soapy water or disinfectant cleaning products

 Freezing meat safely